armadillica/flamenco/README.md

 * `dashboard` containing the dashboard (web interface to talk to the server)

 This structure explains also the naming conventions adopted to distinguish the different parts of brender.
-Each folder contains an individual Falsk application.
-Server and Worker exchange JSON formatted message between each other via HTTP, using GET or POST methods.
+Each folder contains an individual Flask application.
+Server and Worker exchange JSON formatted messages between each other via HTTP, using GET or POST methods.
-Dashboard connect to the Server only and accepts connection from clients (Browsers).
+Dashboard connects to the Server only and accepts connections from clients (Browsers).

 At the moment we have the following addresses: